Applying for transport

 - Live three miles or more from, and

-Refer to the Post 16 transport policy statement if you want to go to a non-designated sixth form/college (available in the downloads section on this page, or by phoning 0300 456 0100).
+Refer to the Post 16 transport policy statement if you want to go to a non-designated sixth form/college, available from email@example.com or telephone 0300 456 0100 to request a copy.

 Is the council's transport scheme the most cost effective option for all sixth form and college travel?

-- If you are unsure as to which bus company to contact, call passenger transport on 01225 713365
+- If you are unsure as to which bus company to contact, telephone passenger transport on 01225 713 365.

 Where is my designated sixth form or college?